 “O give thanks to the Lord.”
 Psalm 105:1

 Note: I used parts of this blog previously, but felt its constant truths, like my closets, needed revisiting.
-If you want to learn more about how God uses this process of redecorating and rearranging our lives, you might like to read an earlier book I wrote called At Home in My Heart.
-But be forewarned.
-It will challenge you to make your heart a welcome place for God’s presence– and His blessings–to flourish.
+If you want to learn more about how God uses this process of redecorating and rearranging our lives, you might like to read an earlier book I wrote called, At Home in My Heart.
+But it will challenge you to make your heart a welcome place for God’s presence– and His blessings–to flourish.

 You might also enjoy one of my past blog posts called, “Simple Things, Simple Thanks.”